Rosh-Made/rosh-made/blog/summer-harvest-2022-edible-backyard.md

   ![](/assets/cucumber.jpg)

   ![](/assets/greens.jpg)
 * What would a summer garden be without tomatoes? another huge success in my garden.
-I had two types: beefsteak and cherry tomatoes, to be honest, we had more than what we needed but I’m happy I made them into good use, for salads, sauces, and soups.
+I had two types: beefsteak and cherry tomatoes, to be honest, we had more than what we needed but I’m glad that I made them into good use, for salads, sauces, and soups.
 I’ve planted tomatoes among other companion plants such as marigold, and basil and they really thrived and tasted even better.
 * Honestly, I was surprised to see how successful my corn crop was despite the little space I have, they were super delicious!
 * One must have in their garden: Gotukola.
 It’s a SUPERFOOD! one power-packed herb.
 I remember growing up I would have Gotukola at least once a week in my household back in Sri Lanka.
 This green is so versatile, that you can consume in so many ways: morning porridge, salads, smoothies, etc. I guess it’s one of the most underrated greens on the other side of the world.
 Something to remember though, Gotukola is invasive, so make sure that you plant in a covered area.
 * No slugs!
 Wow, a gardener’s dream aye!